The EHDS Proposal & the ProCAncer-I Project: Diverging Visions of the Data-Value-Chain?

 ProCAncer-I at the EMUC24 in Lisbon

-The progress of major trials, the advent of artificial intelligence (AI), and interdisciplinary best practices will comprise the scientific programme of the 16th European Multidisciplinary Congress on Urological Cancers (EMUC24), which will take place from 7 to 10...
+The progress of major trials, the advent of artificial intelligence (AI), and interdisciplinary best practices were discussed at the 16th European Multidisciplinary Congress on Urological Cancers (EMUC24).
+The congress took place from the 7th to 10th of November 2024...

 Stay in touch!